Winning the Goliath vs David Battle with Big Brands

 Everyone loves the story of an underdog who eventually comes out on top.
 Just like the biblical story of David and Goliath, small businesses want to believe that they too can compete with the big boys and win.
 Believe it or not, the world is full of business upstarts that took on industry giants and emerged victorious.

 In fact, it happens all the time.
 Not too long ago, Apple had the audacity to compete for market share with big industry names like IBM and Microsoft, and today they are one of the most admired businesses in the world.
-What this proves is that it is possible for small businesses using certain techniques to battle with big brands and win.
+What this proves is that it is possible for small businesses to use certain techniques to battle with big brands and win.

 So, how can start-ups and small firms take on big brands, with their bottomless pockets, and hope to succeed?
 By being able to adapt quickly and by taking advantage of the following strategies.